nansencenter/icecastnet-website/index.md

 ## Funding
-SuperIce is funded by the European Space Agency FutureEO programme and supervised by Philab.
+SuperIce is funded by the European Space Agency FutureEO programme and supervised by Φ-lab.
 [Here](https://eo4society.esa.int/projects/superice/) is the ESA SuperIce project page.